Times are tough, but with persistence you can find work that works for you.

 Once you’ve been with an employer for 26 weeks you can make a written request for flexible working.
 For example, flexible start and finish times can be a great help.
 Many employers will agree to your request unless it would badly affect their business.

-Find out more on working and caring here.
+Find out more about flexible working, time off and leave here.